 This getting started guide video only applies to Signal Owl firmware version 1.0.0.
 From version 1.0.1 onwards, entering arming mode is accomplished by pressing the button any time during attack mode (roughly 1 minute after power-on).
 Continue reading.

 Many popular tools, such as Kismet, Nmap, MDK4 and the Aircrack-ng suite as well as bash and Python 3 are included.
-Using these and the Owl framework, the pentester may execute payloads loaded from an ordinary USB flash disk.
+Using these and the Owl framework, the pentester may execute bash payloads with Ducky Script loaded from an ordinary USB flash disk.

 The Signal Owl features a unique form-factor and is designed to function as a long-term wireless implant, or mobile operations in conjunction with a standard USB battery.